-Heat then no heat…aragh!!
+Heat then no heat… aargh!!
 Flip-flopping car heater makes driving to work, especially in heavy traffic, a miserable experience.
 Your car has a ton of heat available; we just need to unlock it.
-You are in the right place; we’re going to take care of that right now.
+I’m John Cunningham experienced mechanic; you are in the right place; we’ll take care of this heating problem right now.

 Five common causes of no heat from the car heater at idle:

 - Stuck open thermostat

 - Partially blocked heater core

 By the end of this post, you’ll learn how a heater system works, why your car has no heat at idle, how to diagnose it, and what you can do to fix it.
 You’ll also learn a ton of coolant system maintenance pro tips.

 Your car’s heating system, also known as HVAC (Heating Ventilation Air Conditioning), doesn’t actually create any heat.
 Instead, it scavenges heat from the engine’s coolant system.
 And so, more often than not, the root cause of heating system issues is rooted in the coolant system.

 At its most basic, the heating system diverts some hot coolant from the engine into a heater core behind the dashboard.
 A heater fan blows across the heater core sending the available heat into the cabin.

 The whole system is housed inside a heater matrix that employs various passageways, blend doors, sensors, and stepper motors to direct airflow to different cabin areas.
 For example, air may be directed to the windshield, face, or feet of passengers or any combination thereof.

 The whole system is managed by a control panel on the dashboard, which is also a control module (computer) that communicates with other control modules in the car over a communication network.
 Your heating system is quite a sophisticated system.